XorTroll/Goldleaf/README.md

   Having it installed, you should be able to launch Goldleaf as a normal title.

+## Goldtree

+Goldtree is a C# CLI tool for USB installs.
+Currently it's only available for Windows systems, but it simplifies the process.

+USB communication is different from Tinfoil's one, so Tinfoil's old Python script, AluminumFoil nor other tools won't work properly.

+Goldtree will ask you to choose a NSP after establishing connection with Goldleaf, and it will be received and installed by Goldleaf.

 ## Special features

 Goldleaf differs on some features depending on whether it is loaded as a NRO or as an installed title: